Pepsi Max: Test Drive

 A lot of experiential marketing starts with spectacle, then tries to connect it back to the product.

 This one starts with the most ordinary commercial moment.
 A customer is about to buy tires.
 Then the experience expands outward.
-That sequencing matters, because it keeps the brand motive clear.
+That sequencing keeps the brand motive clear.
 This is not adrenaline for its own sake.
 It is a dramatic way to demonstrate a benefit that is otherwise invisible.

 The deeper point